phip1611/simple_on_shutdown/README.md

 fn main() {
     on_shutdown!(println!("shutted down"));

-    // If you need to move a variable into the closure let foobar = Arc::new(AtomicBool::new(false));
+    // If you need to move a variable into the `FnOnce`-closure let foobar = Arc::new(AtomicBool::new(false));
     on_shutdown_move!({
         foobar.store(true, Ordering::Relaxed);